 Control the amount of excess moisture you are generating by ventilating when you are cooking and washing.
 Open windows and turn on any extractor fans when cooking or washing, unblock air vents to promote natural ventilation and avoid drying clothes inside.

 If you require information to tackle condensation in the loft or roof space, get in touch with our team today.
 Our teams are available to advise on any condensation enquiries you may have and offer you condensation solutions.
-To get in touch, call us on 0800 0121 437 or complete our online form and a member of our team will get back to you.
+To get in touch and complete our online form and a member of our team will get back to you.